ICARA Disclosure

 The PMR is the minimum level of own funds that an investment firm must always hold based on the MiFID activities it has permission to undertake.
 The three levels of PMR are £750,000, £150,000, and £75,000.
 These replace the fixed capital thresholds quoted in Euros in CRD IV.

-CAM must ensure that at all times, Own Funds and liquid assets are sufficient to be maintained and held throughout an economic cycle to remain financially viable and address potential material harm from its ongoing activities.
+CAM must ensure, that at all times, its Own Funds and liquid assets are held throughout an economic cycle to remain financially viable and address potential material harm from its ongoing activities.
 This is supplemented by adequate resources to enable an orderly wind down.

 CAM has a Treasury committee in place that reports to the Board and is responsible for monitoring this requirement.
-This will be a dynamic process as risks materialise, increase or decrease over the course of the year.
+This will be a dynamic process as risks materialise over the course of the year.
+CAM operates with a significant regulatory and liquidity buffer and

-The firm’s threshold requirement is the higher of its Permanent Minimum Capital Requirement and Fixed OverheadRequirement (FOR).
+The firm’s threshold requirement is the higher of its Permanent Minimum Requirement (PMR), and Fixed OverheadRequirement (FOR).

 Own Funds Threshold requirement and EWI